Wall Center for Excellence Workshop Curriculum

 A Business Card: The Worlds Smallest Resume

 A business card is the world’s smallest resume and a quick and effective way to communicate with other professionals.
 It also identifies you as a professional.
 In this activity you will develop your own business card (or learn ways to effectively use your established business card) for use in a career search or other networking activities.
 What should and should not be included on your business card will be discussed as well as where to place pertinent information on your business card are addressed.
-To complete this Professional Development Activity (PDA) attendance at A Business Card: "World’s Smallest Resume" workshop is required and submission of a printed personal business card to:
+Advice on networking and establishing credibility will also be provided in the session To complete this Professional Development Activity (PDA) attendance at A Business Card: "World’s Smallest Resume" workshop is required and submission of a printed personal business card to the main Wall Center Office located in Wall 228.

 Safe Zone Ally Training Sessions at Coastal Carolina University

 The Safe Zone Program provides a visible network of volunteers for lesbian, gay, bisexual, transgender, queer and other individuals seeking information and assistance regarding sexual orientation, gender identity, harassment, and/or discrimination.
 Safe Zone Allies will participate in a two hour training session and will commit to the Safe Zone program mission.
 Any student who wants to become a Safe Zone Ally or would just like to learn more about LGBTQ issue should attend one of the following sessions.
-Sessions will be held during the following dates: Tues, Jan 28, 2-4 pm, Edwards 101 and Thurs, Feb 20, 3-5 pm, Kearns 205 and Wed, March 26, 11 am-1 pm, Kearns 205.
+Wed, Sept 3, 1-3 pm, Edwards 164 OR Tues, Sept 23, 11-1 pm, Singleton 112 OR Mon, Oct 6, 5-7 pm, Edwards 164 OR Thurs, Oct 23, 9-11 am, Singleton 112 OR Fri, Nov 7, 11-1 pm, Edwards 164.
 To register for a session Call 843-349-2305 For more information, consult the Safe Zone website at www.coastal.edu/safezone.
+Make sure to let the session facilitator know that you are seeking PDA credit to ensure your attendance is properly documented.

 Pre-requisite: Two (2) hour basic training with no pre-requisites.